-- · Name: mg/kg d.m. - Description: milligram per kilogram of dry matter - Data Type: Numeric - Valid Range: Numeric variables offer the option of setting a range of valid values for quality control.
-Data outside of this range is flagged as a possible error during data import.
+- · Name: mg/kg d.m. - · Description: milligram per kilogram of dry matter - Data Type: Numeric - Valid Range: Numeric scales offer the option of setting a range of valid values for setting limit for all variables sharing a particular scale.
+It is recommended to set the limits as expected range when creating each variable.